jkehelwala/KeyDistributionSystem/README.md

 1. Import db/keydist.sql.
 2. Set up a virtual host in apache.
+    - This is done so that Document Root is "/" and files can be directly linked without ../ traversal)

     1. For windows and XAMPP
         1. Add following code at end of files.